AnneliseRowan/Code-Refractor/README.md

 A marketing agency has hired me to refractor this code to make it more accessible.
 It needs to meet the following criteria:

-GIVEN a webpage meets accessibility standards
-WHEN I view the source code
-THEN I find semantic HTML elements
-WHEN I view the structure of the HTML elements
-THEN I find that the elements follow a logical structure independent of styling and positioning WHEN I view the image elements
-THEN I find accessible alt attributes
-WHEN I view the heading attributes
-THEN they fall in sequential order
-WHEN I view the title element
-THEN I find a concise, descriptive title
+There should be semantic elements throughout the code.
+The structure of the HTML should be logical in both styling and positioning.
+The image elements should have accessible and descriptive alt attributes.
+The heading attributes should fall in sequential order, as well as, the title elements being concise and descriptive.
+The CSS needs to be combined so as to not be so repetitive.

 And should look something like this: